Chronic Sinusitis

 • Atrophic (residual) form.

-In reality, this classification, like any other, distinguishing the main pathomorphological stages of a progressive pathological process, pursues didactic goals.
-In reality, in a real clinical excess, many of the indicated forms are combined in one pathological process in different areas of the pathomorphological substrate.
+In fact, this classification, like any other, delineating the main pathomorphological stages of a progressive pathological process, pursues didactic goals.
+In reality, in a real clinical excess, many of these forms are combined in one pathological process at different sites of the pathomorphological substrate.

 Who to contact?